AlfonsBC/CS6140_Final_project/README.md

 # CS6140 Final project
-The following repository contains code and final project report to the project carried out in the course CS6140: Machine Learning in the Fall of 2023 .
+The following repository contains code and final project report to the project carried out in the course CS6140: Machine Learning in the Fall of 2023.
 Primarily, this project uses Probabilistic Graphical Models to predict pathogenicity in Non-synonymous SNPs.
+This project have a `code` folder where focuses on two parts of this project:

+a)  `/code/Understand_problem` : Understanding the Problem via Machine Learning

+b) `/code/Understand_interplay` : Understand the effect of lines of evidence to predict pathogenicity of variants

 ## Introduction.
 ---